ZakStar17/ash-by-example/README.md

 ## Running

-Running the examples requires the Rust Toolchain as well as the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
+Running the examples requires the nightly Rust Toolchain as well as the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

 To run a example with all validations enabled, navigate to the respective folder and run `RUST_LOG=debug cargo run <name_of_the_example>`.
 More information can be found in the respective README.

 The examples use cargo features that enable specific functionality.
 These include `vl` to enable validation layers and `link` to link the Vulkan loader at compile time instead of loading it at runtime.
-In any case, using the default features should be enough.
+Using default crate features is enough to have it working.

 ## Checking the logs